Spectra’s 10-Step Fulfillment Process

 Accepts Arrival of Your Product

-- Inspects the entire inventory for damage and quantity count.
+- Inspects the entire inventory for possible damage and quantity count.

 - Forwards a report to you of the inventory.